Nubar Gulbenkian: Eccentricity

 Gulbenkian's long beard, monocle and the orchid in his buttonhole which was replaced daily led to him becoming noted for a fairly eccentric life, with a number of stories building up around his name.
-Indeed, his character was summed up by an associate who claimed that "Nubar is so tough that every day he tires out three stockbrokers, three horses and three women".
-He was a regular face on the international playboy scene.
+An associate claimed that "Nubar is so tough that every day he tires out three stockbrokers, three horses and three women".
+He was a regular on the international playboy scene.

-An aficionado of the London taxi, he frequently stated that 'It turns on a sixpence, whatever that is!'
+An aficionado of the London taxi, he frequently stated that "It turns on a sixpence, whatever that is!"
 He had two Austin FX4 cabs converted to his own specifications, with the passenger compartment re-modelled as the rear part of a horse-drawn Hackney carriage, and despite their somewhat bizarre appearance, one of the vehicles sold for £23,000 in 1993.

 He was an early guest of John Freeman on the BBC series Face to Face in 1959, but refused to sign a contract or accept a fee for his appearance.
 During the interview he attacked the Trustees of the Gulbenkian Foundation in what bordered on slander.
 Following his appearance, he sued the Corporation to be given a copy of the episode, which he claimed had been promised in lieu of a fee, although the suit was not successful.

-A well-known gourmet, he was quoted as saying that 'the best number for a dinner party is two – myself and a damn good head waiter.'
+A well-known gourmet, he was quoted as saying that "the best number for a dinner party is two – myself and a damn good head waiter."
 Other stories attached to his name include stating his "position in life" on a market research form as "enviable".